butwhy0877/test-thing/README.md

 # test-thing
-automatically donwloads all the needed software(that i use daily) for debian based distros
+automatically donwloads all the needed software(that i use) for debian based distros